 - 9.2 The most significant risk facing the COM plan is that investment returns will not be as high as expected.
 There is also a risk that the surplus could be difficult to utilize if not managed carefully.
-These risks occur because the income generated from the existing assets are not matched to the expected future benefit payments. - 9.3 A change to the assumed investment return could also have a material impact on City of Melbourne contribution requirements in the short term, but would not be expected to impact the ultimate cost of funding benefits unless the change in assumption was because of a change in investment strategy.
+These risks occur because the income generated from the existing assets are not matched to the expected future benefit payments.
+If investment markets are negative, there is also the risk that the minimum benefits of retained members would apply more often increasing the cost to City of Melbourne. - 9.3 A change to the assumed investment return could also have a material impact on City of Melbourne contribution requirements in the short term, but would not be expected to impact the ultimate cost of funding benefits unless the change in assumption was because of a change in investment strategy.
 This also applies for other assumptions. - 9.4 As per current practice, the Trustee should continue to consider the liabilities and the funding position when determining the COM plans' investment strategy.